agsb/minute/README.md

 Using layouts as Miryoku <https://github.com/manna-harbour/qmk_firmware/tree/miryoku/users/manna-harbour_miryoku>

-The _minute keyboard_ must envolve and simplify Engram layout, for 20 keys in 16 mapped layouts.
+The _minute keyboard_ must envolve and simplify Engram layout, for 20 keys in less than 16 mapped layouts.

 The good point ? it's a new overiew.

 ## Mapped layouts

+A good keyboard editor at <http://www.keyboard-layout-editor.com/>

 reference for layouts in QMK <https://docs.qmk.fm/#/keycodes_basic>

 Where are the keyboard mapped layouts ? https://github.com/agsb/minute/blob/main/Keymaps.md

 # License

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]